bnbong/FastAPI-fastkit/CONTRIBUTING.md

 I emphasize that the reason I left my information in the comment section is to specify the information about the project's final director and not to increase the barriers to entry into the open source contribution of other contributors.

-**However**, I would like to inform you that I have only the right to modify the document file itself such as .md file.
+**However**, I would like to inform you that I have only the right to modify the document file content itself of FastAPI-fastkit project's core documents (README.md, SECURITY.md, CODE_OF_CONDUCT.md, CONTRIBUTING.md) file.

-If the contribution to the project includes the contribution to the document, there is a possibility that PR will be rejected.
+If the contribution to the project includes the document contribution except translation and typographical corrections, there is a possibility that PR will be rejected.

 ---
 @author bnbong bbbong9@gmail.com